 How can we love our enemies?
 Die to ourselves?
 Curb our tongue when angry?
 Love with patience those who are aggravating?
 How Lord, how?

-And the amazing thing is that Christ shows us how to do the hard things by revealing more of himself.
+And so he shows us how to do the hard things by revealing more of himself.

 He teaches us from his word, his life and his teachings.
 We read of him loving his enemies, praying for those who wronged him, putting others first, and dying to himself.